 Now what?
 How do you spend it?
 The answer to that is not so easy.
-In the case of most crypto, in fact, it is quite complicated.
+In the case of most crypto, it is quite complicated.

-You see, due to the way the blockchain works you are going to have trouble spending your money like a normal person.
-If you are at a gas pump you cannot pay for the gas you buy with Bitcoin.
-You know how when you swipe your card there is a period where the system verifies that you have the money?
+You see, due to the way the blockchain works, you will have trouble spending your money like a normal person.
+If you are at a gas pump, you cannot pay for the gas you buy with Bitcoin.
+You know how when you swipe your card, there is a period when the system verifies that you have the money?

-In that moment, the machine you swipe your card at is asking the bank if you have money.
+In that moment, the machine you swipe your card at asks the bank if you have money.
 If that bank says yes, the system accepts that bank’s word.
-Transferring the money from the bank to the place you are swiping your card at takes longer than that, but the value of the bank’s word makes it faster.
+Transferring the money from the bank to where you are swiping your card takes longer than that, but the value of the bank’s word makes it faster.

-Because cryptocurrency makes use of blockchain technology, that “word” needs to be gotten not just from one bank, but from every link in the blockchain.
+Because cryptocurrency uses blockchain technology, that “word” needs to be gotten not just from one bank but from every link in the blockchain.
 That means it is hard to have a Bitcoin credit card.

 Crypto.com seeks to solve that problem.
 They do this by essentially structuring themselves as a cryptocurrency bank.
-They participate in the blockchain, but they transfer the value of your money and their own in a number of different ways to ensure that you can use their debit card like a normal card.
+They participate in the blockchain, but they transfer the value of your money and their own in several ways to ensure that you can use their debit card like a regular card.

-All that talk about the practical uses of Crypto.com’s debit card are great, but some people will just want a good trading platform.
+Everything about the practical uses of Crypto.com’s debit card is great, but some people will want a good trading platform.
 Crypto.com has that too.
-Trading in over 250 different currencies, trading stocks on margin, CFDs, options, and binary options, the app lets you trade in a huge number of ways.
+Trading in over 250 different currencies, trading stocks on margin, CFDs, options, and binary options, the app lets you trade in a vast number of ways.